 “native” = something that NetSuite comes with by default.
 Generally, this is not something custom or based on custom code.

-Having a clearly defined list of requirements will help you and your NetSuite implementation team to understand what it is that you really want out of NetSuite.
+Having a clearly defined list of requirements will help you and your NetSuite implementation team understand what you really want out of NetSuite.
 Here are some questions to get you started...

 Before you dig too deep into any one aspect of your company, start with the basics.
-Think of it as beginning with the 30,000 foot view.
-Only after you've sketched out the essential framework of what it is your company does should you can start to dive deeper into particular aspects of your business.
+Think of it as beginning with the 30,000-foot view.
+Only after you've sketched out the essential framework of what it is your company does can you start to dive deeper into particular aspects of your business.

-The answers to these basic company questions are things that you will know no matter what your role is at your company, so you should be able to easily answer these for yourself.
+The answers to these basic company questions are things that you will know no matter what your role is at your company, so you should be able to answer these for yourself easily.
 However, as you continue on through this process, you might want to consider asking some of your department managers to help you answer some of the more detailed questions about your business requirements.
-Not only can this save you a lot of time, but allowing department heads to give early input into the requirements for SuiteCommerce might also help them see the transition as an opportunity to re-work related inefficient business processes.
+Not only can this save you a lot of time, but allowing department heads to provide early input into the requirements for SuiteCommerce might also help them view the transition as an opportunity to rework related inefficient business processes.

-Among the different areas of your business that you may want to dive into when outlining your business' specific requirements for your SuiteCommerce implementation, you will want to take an especially close look at order fulfillment.
+Among the various areas of your business that you may want to explore when outlining your business's specific requirements for SuiteCommerce implementation, you should take an especially close look at order fulfillment.
 After all, SuiteCommerce is an ecommerce solution.
 So, while sourcing, manufacturing, vendor relations, and other areas of your business may have significant sets of requirements for your ecommerce solution, processing and fulfilling orders are the primary functions of your SuiteCommerce site.

-As you answer these questions, you will find yourself thinking of additional considerations that need to be explored.
+As you answer these questions, you will likely find yourself considering additional factors that need to be explored.
 That's good!
-Remember, the lists of questions we are providing here are not exhaustive lists, they are just here to help set you on the right path.
+Remember, the lists of questions we provide here are not exhaustive; they are intended to help guide you on the right path.
 In addition to order fulfillment, you may want to ask yourself questions around your basic requirements for things like returns & refunds, upselling & promotions, B2C loyalty programs, or B2B self-service tools.

 This is another big one...
 SuiteCommerce provides an incredible amount of functionality related to ecommerce, and since it sits on top of NetSuite, you will have a wide array of NetSuite features available that you can leverage as well.
-However, sometimes companies still like to leverage other platforms for certain specialized functions.
-Are there certain systems you are already leveraging that you want to be able to connect to your SuiteCommerce system?
+However, companies sometimes still prefer to leverage other platforms for specific, specialized functions.
+Are there specific systems you are already leveraging that you would like to connect to your SuiteCommerce system?

 When you show a SuiteCommerce consultant or implementation team a list of the solutions you are already leveraging, they will be able to help you in a few ways:

-Understanding what information you will want to get out of NetSuite is crucial to figuring out the best way to put information into NetSuite.
-One of the benefits of using default fields and records to keep track of things is that NetSuite has already bothered setting up reports corresponding to those fields and records.
-It is always possible to create your own custom reports, but why work harder than you need to?
+Understanding what information you want to extract from NetSuite is crucial to determining the best way to input data into NetSuite.
+One of the benefits of using default fields and records to track information is that NetSuite has already set up reports corresponding to those fields and records.
+It is always possible to create your own custom reports, but why work harder than necessary?

-Here is where you might want to get input from your executive leadership team, and really from anyone who regularly needs to see reports for analyzing the general health of the business or the efficacy of a particular business practice.
+Here is where you might want to seek input from your executive leadership team, and really from anyone who regularly needs to review reports to analyze the general health of the business or the efficacy of a particular business practice.

 NetSuite’s primary three reporting tools are Saved Searches, Reports, and the exciting, newly released (2020) SuiteAnalytics Workbooks.
-Reports are often pre-built, while the other two tools require some customization before they will give you the quantitative insight into your business that you need.
+Reports are often pre-built, while the other two tools require some customization before they can provide you with the quantitative insight into your business that you need.

-Another element of reporting worthy of note is the user dashboard.
+Another element of reporting worth noting is the user dashboard.
 The dashboard is your NetSuite “homescreen,” and what it displays can vary by user and role.
-NetSuite offers the ability to capture the key data you need at your fingertips every day, and present it via convenient bar charts, graphs, pie charts, and search results.
-To make the most out of NetSuite, you should consider designing your user dashboards to pair well with your SuiteCommerce website.
+NetSuite provides the ability to capture the key data you need at your fingertips every day and present it in a convenient format, including bar charts, graphs, pie charts, and search results.
+To maximize the benefits of NetSuite, consider designing your user dashboards to complement your SuiteCommerce website effectively.

-For instance, you might have certain large, custom Sales Orders come in from the webstore that need to be manually approved before they finish processing.
-You could set up a custom search to bring these Sales Orders right to the dashboard of whoever is supposed to approve them.
-Next to that search you could see a report snapshot which displays sales per item, or items that are running low, or sales by customer, or sales per advertising campaign… the list goes on.
+For instance, you may receive large, custom Sales Orders from the webstore that require manual approval before they are completed.
+You can set up a custom search to bring these Sales Orders directly to the dashboard of the person who is responsible for approving them.
+Next to that search, you can see a report snapshot that displays sales per item, items that are running low, sales by customer, or sales per advertising campaign... the list goes on.

 Another portlet that is particularly useful within the context of SuiteCommerce displays the total number of sales from that day on your website, compared with some previous day, such as yesterday or last month.
-Keeping an eye on this number will help you quickly notice if something bad has happened to your website and is hindering sales: perhaps a sudden drop in SEO or a broken page or a buggy checkout customization.
-Using the dashboard to provide instant, in-your-face reporting on these critical elements of your business will assist you to respond quickly to whatever emergencies might come up, while also leaving you free most of the time to just go about your other work and not have to worry about the health of your business.
+Keeping an eye on this number will help you quickly notice if something has gone wrong with your website and is hindering sales, such as a sudden drop in SEO, a broken page, or buggy checkout customization.
+Using the dashboard to provide instant, in-your-face reporting on these critical business elements will enable you to respond quickly to any emergencies that may arise, while also freeing you to focus on your other work and not worry about the health of your business.

 That's all for now, but we hope that this article was helpful and informative!
 If you have general questions about SuiteCommerce implementation, or specific questions about how to gather requirements and prepare for your own SuiteCommerce Implementation, feel free to contact our team at any time.
-Anchor Group is a certified Oracle NetSuite Commerce Partner, and is equipped to handle all kinds of SuiteCommerce projects, large or small!
+Anchor Group is a certified Oracle NetSuite Commerce Partner, and is equipped to handle all kinds of SuiteCommerce projects.
+We offer services across the United States and beyond, so whether you are located in Salt Lake City, Baltimore, or somewhere in between, we've got you covered.

 We are a premium SuiteCommerce agency that creates powerful customer portals.
 Unlike our competitors, we have already solved your problems.